As Sydney’s criminal and traffic law specialists, our lawyers receive queries about traffic matters every day.

 Alternatively, you may choose to plead guilty and seek leniency from the magistrate.

-For instance, if you have a relatively clean driving record, you may wish to ask the magistrate to issue you with a section 10.
+For instance, if you have a relatively clean driving record, you may wish to ask the magistrate to issue you with a non conviction order.
 Alternatively, you may seek to persuade the magistrate to reduce the ‘automatic’ period of disqualification (eg 12 months for a mid range PCA, first offence) to the ‘minimum period’ (e.g. 6 months).

 Character references, a letters of apology and undertaking Traffic Offenders’ Program can assist you in obtaining the optimal result in such cases.